tqdv/tilwa_wisp/README.md

 This implementation is *inspired* by wisp, it doesn't necessarily follow the specification closely.

+## License

+Use it for Good, not Evil :).
+See [LICENSE.md][].

+Based on the Fuck Around and Find Out License, but with notices and clarifications on personal use and work use.

 ## See also

 - The repository containing reference implementations by Draketo, the author of wisp: https://hg.sr.ht/~arnebab/wisp/